 Select the Condition that must be met to trigger the action.
 If you specify more than one condition for the rule, all of the conditions must be met to trigger the action.

-Select which Action the device should perform when the conditions are met.
+Select which Action to perform when the conditions are met.

 Note